usnistgov/5gdeploy/docs/tgcs.md

 * Did you transfer the sockperf Docker image to secondary hosts?
 * `./tg.sh upload`

-During startup, `variable is not set.
-Defaulting to a blank string.`:

-* Did you specify the environment variables referenced in `#start` flags?

 After finishing, log contains `ERROR: _seqN > m_maxSequenceNo`: